Program Policies and Procedures

 Attendant Enrollment Policy

-Enrollment in APE classes is reserved primarily for students with disabilities.
-On a space available basis, a person who accompanies a student to class may also register in the class, should they wish to use the facilities and equipment.
+Enrollment in APE classes is reserved for students with disabilities.
+However, on a space available basis, a person who accompanies a student to class may also register in the class, should they wish to use the facilities and equipment.

 back to top